State-by-State Requirements

 Reconnect automatically

-Implement specific control strategies
+Require specific control strategies

-Qualify for incentives / resiliency programs
+Qualify for incentives or resilience programs

 Planning advantage